Rigo-codes/aisd-jse-02-js-variables/README.md

 console.log("Years Since Birth: ", yearsSinceBirth); // Expected Output: 26
 ```

-- [ ] In your `index.js` file, change the value of the `currentYear` variable to 2025 by creating a new line that reassigns the variable, rather than modifying the original line where it is declared.
+- [ x] In your `index.js` file, change the value of the `currentYear` variable to 2025 by creating a new line that reassigns the variable, rather than modifying the original line where it is declared.
 Add the following to your code:

 ```js
 // Update the current year